DataDog/documentation/content/en/real_user_monitoring/mobile_and_tv_monitoring/advanced_configuration/ios.md

 ### Automatically track network requests

-To automatically track resources (network requests) and get their timing information such as time to first byte or DNS resolution, use the `urlSessionTracking` option when enabling RUM and enable `URLSessionInstrumentation`
+To automatically track resources (network requests) and get their timing information such as time to first byte or DNS resolution, use the `urlSessionTracking` option when enabling RUM and enable `URLSessionInstrumentation`:

 {{< tabs >}}
 {{% tab "Swift" %}}